jenpetsmit/jenpetsmit.github.io/docs/aboutme.md

 * Creating a wireframe to represent development
 * Developing document templates for deliverables
 * Working with Data Scientists and Data Engineers and helping to design dashboards for performance monitoring and data governance pipelines to support the DaaS Initiative
-     -  Using Python and NiFi to import, clean and extract, transform, and load (ETL) data from navel databases
+     -  Using Python and NiFi to import, clean and extract, transform, and load (ETL) data from Naval databases
      -  Using Kafka to distribute data and Elasticsearch to import and prepare data for search, analysis, and visualization

-**Business Analyst/Scrum Master Efforts:**
+**Project Management Efforts:**

-*  Identifying and documenting project requirements
+* Identifying, analyzing, and caputuring project requirements using Jira and Confluence
 * Working with our customer and Product Owner to clarify goals
-* Capturing, analyzing, and managing requirements using Jira and Confluence
+* Managing requirements using Jira and Confluence

-**Project Management Efforts:**

-* Writing weekly reports and creating presentations
-* Onboarding and training team members

 **Customer Support Efforts:**